blueschistrocks/BellyButtonBiodiversity/README.md

 2. Create a bubble chart to visualize the relative frequency of all the bacterial species found in a donater’s navel.
 3. Complete a demographic information panel.

-## Link to the challenge hosted on github pages.
+## Link to the challenge website hosted via github pages.

 [Belly Button Biodiversity Webpage](https://blueschistrocks.github.io/BellyButtonBiodiversity/)